openfaas/openfaas-linkerd-workshop/README.md

 $ kubectl -n openfaas-fn get deploy -o yaml | linkerd inject - | kubectl apply -f -
 ```

-**Caveat for Nginx**: It is not possible to rewrite the header in this way for the default backend.
-Because of this, if you inject Linkerd into your Nginx ingress controller’s pod, the default backend will not be usable.

 #### Linkerd 2 and the Ingress Controller
 If you are using an ingress controller you need to do an extra step(if you are using a service type LoadBalancer for your gateway you can skip this).
 First we need to inject the linkerd proxy into the nginx ingress controller: